 Absorb the history of the railway too.
 About a kilometre before Trestle #1 keep an eye out for a rock oven, used to bake bread for the crews building the railway.
 Loaves were reportedly 2.5 feet long and each worker would eat one a day.

-The Myra Canyon section is suitable for people with a range of cycling abilities – from families to experts.
-Cycle over eighteen trestles and through two tunnels over 20 km (12 miles).
+The Myra Canyon section of the KVR is suitable for people with a range of cycling abilities – from families to experts.
+Cycle over 18 trestles and through two tunnels for a return bike ride of 24 km.
+Allow three to four hours at a relaxed pace.

 Biking from Myra Station to Penticton